 Celebrating the historic importance of Barnet

-Although our doors are closed, we continue to reply to your enquiries and our Museum volunteers are working hard remotely on local history projects.
+Although our doors are closed, our Museum volunteers are working hard remotely on local history projects.
+Please explore this website for the latest updates.

 Our special edition 2021 calendar commemorates the 550th anniversary of the Battle of Barnet and is now available from